-Leadership is very important to the welfare of our fellowship.
-The essay on this concept describes an array of leadership qualities to be considered when selecting trusted
+Leadership is very important to the welfare of our fellow-Fourth ship.
+The essay on this concept describes an array of leadership qualities to be considered when selecting trusted servants.

 For each responsibility assigned to the service structure, a single point of decision and accountability should be clearly defined.